BrandonEchols/character-manager/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## NodeJS Project

+The frontend is a NodeJS project.
+If you don't have NodeJS and NPM installed see [NodeJS documentation](https://nodejs.dev/en/) to get started.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the dependencies using Node Package Manager (NPM).

 ### `npm start`